thierr26/thierr26_personal_notes_sphinx_sources/source/base16_color_schemes.rst

   alias | grep "^alias base16_"|sed "s/=.\+$//"|sed "s/^.\+ //"

-The `Base16 Gallery <https://tinted-theming.github.io/base16-gallery>`_ helps
-to make a choice.

 Alternatively, you can cycle through all the schemes with the following commands (3 seconds delay before switching to the next scheme)::